popgendad/libpbwt/README.md

 ## Introduction

 The positional Burrows-Wheeler transform is an efficient method for haplotype storage and matching ([Durbin 2014](https://www.ncbi.nlm.nih.gov/pubmed/24413527)).
-The `libpbwt` library introduces a new file format for storing pbwt data, which is described below in the [pbwt file format](https://gitlab.com/evolgen/libpbwt#pbwt-file-format) subsection below.
+The `libpbwt` library introduces a new file format for storing pbwt data, which is described below in the [PBWT file format](https://gitlab.com/evolgen/libpbwt#PBWT-file-format) subsection below.

 The [`pbwtmaster`](https://gitlab.com/evolgen/pbwtmaster) program is a front-end utility that uses a large proportion of the functionality provided in the `libpbwt` library.

 ## Installation

-A Makefile is provided with the `libpbwt` package.
+A `Makefile` is provided with the `libpbwt` package.
 There are three dependencies outside of the standard C library, including

 1. the DEFLATE compression library `zlib`

 2. the PLINK format I/O routines in `libplink_lite`

 3. the VCF I/O routines in `htslib`

 The default installation directories are `/usr/lib` for the both the static and shared library files (`libpbwt.a` and `libpbwt.so` respectively) and `/usr/include` for the `pbwt.h` header file.
 Below is an example of installing the library.